AdrianneR/tech-portfolio/docs/about.md

 title: About
 ---

+Adrianne is currently an Incident Manager for Managed Security Services at Cisco.
+She enjoys automating and innovating to increase productivity and customer satisfaction.

 You can start your "About" page with an elevator pitch, one or two sentences about you!
 The rest of this page page can include a little bit about yourself.
 Some things you